mark-summerfield/tdb-go/README.md

     2022-10-02 5.89 1 <SX4-D1> <Eversure Sealant, 13-floz>
     ]

-Every table starts with a table name followed by one or more fields.
-Each field consists of a field name and a type.
+Every table starts with a tablename followed by one or more fields.
+Each field consists of a fieldname and a type.

 Superficially this may not seem much of an improvement on CSV (apart from Tbd's superior string handling and strong typing), but as the next example